 The Harvard Law School Immigration Project (HIP) is a student practice organization that provides students, including first-year law students, the opportunity to gain practical, hands-on legal experience.
 HIP serves immigrant communities with high-quality advocacy, and the skills students hone in HIP are transferable to many different legal settings.
 HIP is proud to play a significant role in fostering a strong pro bono culture in the Harvard Law School community.
-We know this year will be very different in a remote environment, but we hope to be a resource for you in supporting our local community, especially during COVID-19, and starting your legal careers.
+We are excited to welcome students back to campus, but understand that this is still a very difficult time.
+We hope to be a resource for you in supporting our local community, especially during COVID-19, and starting your legal careers.

-HIP is comprised of four main projects for the year:
+HIP is comprised of three main projects for the year:

 - International Refugee Assistance Project (IRAP): Working with IRAP National in ongoing advocacy and representation of asylum seekers and refugees;

-- Removal Defense Project (RDP) & Policy Initiative: Working on removal policy projects and broader immigration law policy work, like public comments and white papers;
+- Policy Initiative: Working on removal policy projects and broader immigration law policy work, like public comments and white papers;

-- Community Outreach Initiative (COI): Working with community partners throughout the Boston community on client intake and assessment, directly counseling clients on legal matters and Know Your Rights presentations.
+- Client Engagement Services: Working with community partners throughout the Boston community on client intake and assessment, directly counseling clients on legal matters and Know Your Rights presentations.